bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model, which is an interface that treats HTML documents as a tree structure, branching off root elements, elements, text, attributes, etc..

 2. What is an event?

+An event is a specific behavior that triggers something else to happen, like when a user hovers over an image, that image will scale to a specific amount.
+The hover is the event.

 3. What is an event listener?

+The event listener listens or waits until the event happens so it can trigger whatever it is supposed to.
+The image will not scale at all until the mouse is hovering over it.

 4. Why would we convert a NodeList into an Array?

+So we can preform array methods, like itterations.

 5. What is a component?

+The component is a re-usable function that usually makes programmically updates using an API to create things like panels on a website for each user that is following you on a social media account, panels with the user's name, username, location, followers count, following count, and maybe their bio.

 ### Git Set up